emandiraviteja/android-kotlin-course/Module1_KotlinFundamentals/1.1_IntroductionToKotlin/README.md

-# 📘 1.1 Introduction to Kotlin
+# ✅ 1.1 Introduction to Kotlin

 This project introduces you to the Kotlin programming language in an Android environment.

 ---

-## ✅ Topics Covered

-    What is Kotlin and why it’s used for Android

-    Kotlin syntax basics

-    Null safety

-    Extension functions

-    Coroutines

-    Smart casting and type inference

-    Setting up Kotlin in Android Studio

-## ✅ Notes

-### 🕰️ Kotlin History
+## 👉️ Kotlin History

 - **2011** – Kotlin developed by JetBrains (creators of IntelliJ IDEA)
 - **Feb 2016** – Kotlin project officially announced